 - "Add to Transform" co-investment with Fundación Familia BOCAR A.C.
 Fundación Gigante and Dibujando un Mañana A.C. - Pact for Early Childhood, we join this important initiative made up of more than 480 organizations. - Co-investment Collaborating for childhood, with Coppel Foundation, Femsa Foundation, Quiera Foundation, Dibujando un Mañana and ReviBE Network. - AliadOSC Program to strengthen organizations with Fundación Quiera and Dibujando un Mañana. - PULSO OSC, promoting data-based decision making with 9 allies. - Manifest Your Citizenship, promoting citizen participation and the defense of civic space with 22 other allies.

 INDIRECT CONTRIBUTION TO CONTRIBUTION OF THE SUPPORTED CIVIL SOCIETY ORGANIZATIONS (CSOS)

-As previously mentioned, this contribution comes from the 549 CSOs that we supported and strengthened in 2023.
+549 CSOs that we supported and strengthened in 2023.
 In total, together we impacted 5 SDGs, whose important figures are detailed below: